gl2486/expense-tracker/README.md

 ## Processing User Inputs
 The application should prompt the user to input details of the expenses via command-line interface (CLI).
 For example:
 + base report currency code [e.g. USD]
-    + note: This will serve as the currency that all your inputs are converted to
+  > *note: This will serve as the currency that all your inputs are converted to*
 + item description
 + select category option
 + cost amount
-+ cost currency code [e.g. EUR].
-This is the currency of your expense
++ cost currency code [e.g. EUR]
+  > *note: this is the currency of your expense*
 + date [e.g. MMDDYYYY format]

-User will be able to add expenses or delete rows in the DataFrame within the program.
+User will be able to add or delete rows in the DataFrame within the program.

 ## Validating User Inputs
 The application should compare the user's selections against the list of valid options for the various inputs to determine whether the user has selected a valid option to be included in the final expense report.